-Use an audio device only if it contains the word capture (device number 24 or 56 in the example above).
+Use an audio device only if it contains the word capture (device number 24 or 56 in the previous example).
 Between each pair of square brackets, the first number is the sound card and the second number is the mixer device.

-Use the following syntax to set the audio capture device, where <c> is the sound card number and <d> is the mixer device number:
+Use the following syntax to set the audio capture device, where < c > is the sound card number and < d > is the mixer device number:

+'''

 Rgsender.Audio.Linux.DeviceName=plughw:<c>,<d>

+'''

-Using the example above, you could specify audio device number 24 like below:
+Using the previous example, you could specify audio device number 24 like in the following example:

+'''

 Rgsender.Audio.Linux.DeviceName=plughw:0,0

+'''

-You could alternatively specify audio device number 56 like below:
+You could alternatively specify audio device number 56 like in the following example:

+'''

 Rgsender.Audio.Linux.DeviceName=plughw:1,0

+'''